Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-8-2-ASCWG25_Quals.md

 toc: true
 ---

-Hello guys, I’ve had the honor to write the challenges for Arab Security Cyber WarGames (ASCWG).
-This is the writeup for the Qualifications round’s challenges.
+Hello guys, I’ve had the honour to write the challenges for Arab Security Cyber WarGames (ASCWG).
+This is the write-up for the Qualifications round’s challenges.
 Let’s just jump right in.

 # The Leaky Configuration